wnet500/EMG_hand_finger_gestures_classification/README.md

   (this is the same result with `tensorboard --logdir=./logs/hparam_tuning` if you run the code with your own datasets)

 ### 2. SVM, RF, LR gridsearch

+- This code covers the gridsearch process and training with the best params for SVM, RF, and LR

+- ML gridsearch was conducted with scikit-learn ver.
+0.23.2

+- See `ML_gridsearch.py`